DON’T MISS

 The institute predicts 4,7 million existing employees will leave the German labour force between 2024 and 2028.
 “The German economy needs a significant influx of labour for long-term growth,” DIW economist Angelina Hackmann told SPIEGEL, warning that growth of the already ailing German economy could otherwise fall to 0.

-Previous assessments have predicted that Germany must welcome around 400.000 foreign workers to avoid seeing the DIW’s predictions materialise.
+Previous assessments have predicted that Germany must welcome around 400.000 foreign workers annually to avoid seeing the DIW’s predictions materialise.
 But despite the need for people and easier access to skilled worker visas, Germany is struggling to entice newcomers.

 Germany's increasing political shift towards anti-immigrant rhetoric, long waiting times for administrative appointments, lack of digitised procedures, long waiting times to have foreign qualifications recognised, a housing shortage and increasingly unaffordable rents have all been cited as reasons that skilled workers may choose to settle in a different country.